janearc/cooking/kitchen/README.md

 reducing wastage and personal consumption).

 - coconut oil
+- sesame oil (for stir-frying, for fried rice)
 - olive oil: a rich, eat-with-bread kind, and a cook-with kind
 - dried fruits (I keep cherries, cranberries, raisins, coconut meat, sometimes pineapple)
 - tofu of various consistency (the kind you get in a box and keep on the shelf)